Timothy McGee: Background

 McGee was born in Bethesda, Maryland, on September 13, 1978, to an Irish American family.
 He spent his childhood in Alameda, California, as his father was a naval officer stationed there.
 His parents bought him his first car, a 1984 Camaro Z28 five-speed, the day he turned 16.
 McGee crashed into a bus while trying to figure out how to use the windshield wipers.
 He got a student pass the day he got out of traction.
 He earned a bachelor of science degree in biomedical engineering from Johns Hopkins University and a master of science degree in computer forensics from MIT.
 His college GPA was 3.9, as he failed a fencing class in his sophomore year.

 McGee worked at the NCIS field office in Norfolk, Virginia, before being transferred to the headquarters in the Washington Navy Yard, a move made permanent at the end of the season-two episode "See No Evil."

 McGee has a younger sister, Sarah, who is played by Troian Bellisario (Murray's stepsister in real life).
 Sarah attends Waverly College and intends to be a writer like her older brother.
+A teenage McGee is played by Charles Tyler Kinder in the season 16 episode "Once Upon a Tim".